 - Binding death benefit nomination – you have certainty that your superannuation benefit will be paid to the beneficiary you nominate – there is no trustee discretion.
 Your beneficiary may then choose how they want to receive the benefit; either in the form of a pension, a lump sum or a combination of both.
 These nominations must be updated at least every three years.

 Why choose a reversionary beneficiary

-Under the nominated beneficiary option, the fund's trustee will always have ultimate discretion as to who will receive your super death benefits.
+Under the non-binding beneficiary option, the fund's trustee will always have ultimate discretion as to who will receive your super death benefits.
 A binding nomination option may not always be valid (eg if your circumstances change and you forget to revise your nomination).
 The reversionary beneficiary option, however, is the option that will provide greater certainty that your intended beneficiary (provided they are an eligible dependant at death) will receive an ongoing pension following your death.

 Because of the restrictions on pension payments to child beneficiaries (ie benefits must be commuted and paid out when the child turns 25), many superannuation funds only permit a reversionary option to a spouse.

-Advantages of a reversionary pension
+Advantages of a death benefit pension